Korean Soy Sauce Quail Eggs

 Difficulty Easy

-Nothing beats the comfort and delicious ease of Korean Soy Sauce Quail Eggs.
-A classic Korean side dish for a reason!
-Petite, salty-sweet, umami-rich, flavor bombs.
+A favorite side dish at the Korean table: Soy Sauce Quail Eggs, also known as Mechurial Jorim.
+A classic for a reason!
+Petite, salty-sweet, umami-rich flavor bombs.
 A subtle hint of spice makes these especially irresistible.
+Serve with rice and kimchi for an easy, flavor-packed meal.

 • Quail eggs contain more fat, protein, iron, B12, and riboflavin (per weight) than chicken eggs.